All About Energy Density in Aviation

-We have electric cars, electric scooters, and electric bikes — what about electric aircrafts?
-Is battery technology ready for electric applications in aerospace?
+We have electric cars, electric scooters, and electric bikes – what about electric aircrafts?
+Is battery technology ready for electric aviation?
+Can electric motors replace jet engines in aircraft?
 The issue lies in energy density, as flying requires a lot of energy that traditional batteries can’t yet provide.

 However, that doesn’t mean that battery technology will never get there.
-Aviation and aerospace companies are working on aircrafts that do not require fossil fuels.
-Common estimates for a viable electric commercial aircraft suggest that it is going to happen sooner than most people think.
+Aviation and aerospace companies are working on aircraft powered using electric motors.
+Common estimates for a viable electric commercial aircraft suggest that it will likely happen sooner than most people think.

 What is energy density?

-In simple terms, energy density is the amount of energy that can be stored in a system or material.
-Energy is released in four different reactions — nuclear, chemical, electrochemical, and electrical.
-Let’s explore the applicability of energy density in aerospace applications.
+In simple terms, energy density is the amount of energy stored per unit volume or mass in a system or material.
+Energy is released in four different reactions—nuclear, chemical, electrochemical and electrical.
+Let’s explore the applicability of energy density in aviation and aerospace applications.

 How is it used in electric-vehicle technology?

 Practically speaking, it means using less materials to provide more energy.
 In this case, that means increasing the range of a vehicle.
-You could also think of it as using the same number of batteries but getting a greater range from the material.
+You could also think of increased energy density as using the same number of batteries but getting increased range.

-Today, some of the best battery technologies only produce about 260 watt hours per kilogram, and results in a heavy EV battery.
+Today, some of the best battery technologies only produce about 260 watt hours per kilogram, resulting in a heavy EV battery.
 Compared to their combustion counterparts, electric cars are heavy!
 This affects collision safety, road wear, tire noise and more.

 In aviation, more weight means more energy required, leading to more batteries, resulting in a vicious cycle.
-Thus, scientists have been working toward creating lighter and more sustainable technologies.
+Thus, scientists have been working toward creating lighter and more sustainable technologies that could reduce weight.

 Why is energy density important in aerospace engineering?

 The problem with energy density, electric flight, and aerospace engineering is that batteries are very heavy with a low energy density when compared to traditional aircraft fuel.
-Gasoline or jet fuel is far more energy dense than even the best batteries available.
+Gasoline and jet fuel are far more energy dense than even the best batteries available.

 To compare some statistics, the battery in a Tesla Model 3 comes in at 260 watt hours per kilogram.
 Jet fuel, calculated pound for pound with that battery, is almost 50 times more energy dense.